Introduction

 Gent model

-The Gent hyperelastic constitutive model.1
+The Gent hyperelastic solid constitutive model.1

 Parameters